Frequently asked questions

 Q: What is Rush?

 A: Rush is a 1-2 week period of events set up for our brothers to meet prospective members.
 Typically, it consists of a couple information sessions, multiple open events, an invite-only professional interview, and an invite-only dinner.
 It is generally held within the first few weeks of each semester.
 You can find the schedule of events for this semester’s rush here.
+To be considered for a bid, prospective members are required to attend at least two of our four open rush events.
+We strongly encourage prospective members to also attend one of our information sessions at the beginning of each semester.

 Q: Who can Rush?